Garrett-R16/TVC_Mount/README.md

 # TVC_Mount

-This Repository contains informantion pertaining to the development and testing of a 3D-printed thrust-vector mount for a model rocket.
+This Repository contains information pertaining to the development and testing of a 3D-printed thrust-vector mount for a model rocket.

 ## About